jomjol/AI-on-the-edge-device-docs/docs/ota.md

 7. Make sure it starts to do the digitalization (check the Error field on the overview page).
 If it does not start a round within a minute, restart the device.

+!!! note
-:bangbang: **If the system is working now without any issues, please open the configuration editor once and save the `config.ini`.
-This will update the file to the newest content**:bangbang:
+    If the system is working now without any issues, please open the configuration editor once and save the `config.ini`.
+This will update the file to the newest content.

 Now you can safely update to the newest version.